 |Salary||£15,001 - £20,000 Per Annum|

-- Hoop Social Care are currently working with a specialist, therapeutic organisation in the Stroud area.
-We have an exciting opportunity for a learning disability support worker.
+- Hoop Social Care are currently working with a therapeutic organisation in the Stroud area and we have an exciting opportunity for a residential support worker this New Year.

-You will be working within a picturesque residential learning environment; which focuses on developing communication and social skills, as well as imagination and creativity.
+As a residential support worker, you will be working within a picturesque residential learning environment.
+The organisation you will be a part of, focuses on developing communication and social skills, as well as imagination and creativity.